Investing activities section of statement of cash flows

 *10,000 – 4,000

-The gain on sale of plant is a non-operating gain and it must be deducted from the net income in operating activities section.
+The gain on the sale of plant asset is a non-operating gain and therefore must be deducted from the net income in the operating activities section.
 Its presentation is given below:

 (2).
-Presentation of the sale of plant and purchase of land:
+Presentation of the sale of plant asset and purchase of land:

-The cash flows resulting from purchase and sale of investments that are not treated as cash equivalents or trading securities is classified as ‘cash flows from investing activities’ and is reported in investing activities section of the statement of cash flows.
-It usually involves sale and purchase of long term investments in debt and equity instruments of other companies.
-Examples of debt instruments (also known as debt securities) are government bonds, corporate bonds and mortgages.
-The holder of such instruments is entitled to receive a periodic interest income.
-Equity instruments (also known as equity securities) are the stocks of other companies that entitle the holder to receive a dividend income.
+The cash flows resulting from the purchase and sale of those investments that are not treated as cash equivalents or trading securities are classified as “cash flows from investing activities” and are reported in the investing activities section of the statement of cash flows.
+It usually involves the sale and purchase of long-term investments in debt and equity instruments of other entities.
+Examples of debt instruments (also known as debt securities) are government bonds, corporate bonds, mortgages, etc. The holder of such instruments is generally entitled to receive periodic interest income at some specified rate.
+Equity instruments (also known as equity securities) are the stocks of other companies that entitle the holder to receive dividend income.

-The Big Brand company purchased 2,000 shares of company A @ $50 per share during the year 2013 for investment purpose.
-The Big Brand also received dividend of $1,200 in cash during the year from company B.
+Big Brand Company purchased 2,000 shares of Company A at $50 per share during the year 2023 for investment purpose.
+It also received a dividend of $1,200 in cash during the year from Company B.

-Required: How should Big Brand classify above cash flows on a statement of cash flows?
+Required: How should Big Brand classify above cash flows on its statement of cash flows?

 (1).
-The purchase of shares for investment must be classified as investing activity in the following way:
+The purchase of shares for investment must be classified as investing activity and reported in the following way:

-The receipt of cash dividend of $1,200 may be classified as either operating or investing cash inflow if financial statements are prepared in accordance with IFRS.
-However, if US-GAAP are to be followed, the cash received for dividend should be classified as operating cash inflow.
+The receipt of a cash dividend of $1,200 may be classified as either operating or investing cash inflow if financial statements are prepared in accordance with IFRSs.
+However, if GAAPs are to be followed, the cash received for dividends should be classified as operating cash inflow.

-The loans and advances given to others are investing activities and the cash flows resulting from such activities is shown in investing activities section.
-The repayment of such loans and advances is also investing activity with the exception of any interest received thereon.
-The interest earned on loans and advances are just like interest earned on normal investments and is reported in the statement of cash flows according to US-GAAP or IFRS as discussed above.
+The loans and advances given to others are investing activities, and the cash outflows resulting from such activities are shown in the investing activities section.
+The collection of such loans and advances are also investing activities, with the exception of any interest received thereon.
+The interest earned on loans and advances is reported in the statement of cash flows as described above.

-The intangible assets (also known as intangible fixed assets) like copyrights, trademarks, patents, and goodwill are purchased to improve or enhance trading or manufacturing capabilities.
-They are therefore, classified as investing activities and cash flows resulting from sale or purchase of such assets is reported under investing activities section of the statement of cash flows.
+Intangible assets (also known as intangible fixed assets) like copyrights, trademarks, patents, and goodwill are purchased to improve or enhance the trading or manufacturing capabilities of the business.
+These purchases are, therefore, classified as investing activities.
+The cash flows resulting from them are reported under the investing activities section of the statement of cash flows.

 Amortization of intangible assets:

-While preparing statement of cash flows, the treatment of amortization of intangible assets is similar to depreciation on fixed assets.
-It is a non-cash expense and is added back to net operating income in operating activities section if indirect method is used.
-Like depreciation, amortization has nothing to do with investing activities section.
+While preparing the statement of cash flows, the treatment of amortization of intangible assets is similar to the treatment of depreciation on fixed assets.
+It is a non-cash expense and is added back to the net income in the operating activities section under the indirect method.
+Like depreciation, amortization has nothing to do with the investing activities section.

 Example:

-The Big Brand company purchased a patent for $500,000 on 1st January, 2013.
-The patent is to be amortized over its economic useful life of 5 years using straight line method.
-On 31st December, 2013 the company’s income statement showed a net operating income of $350,000.
-The company is ready to prepare its statement of cash flows for the year 2013.
+Big Brand Company purchased a patent for $500,000 on January 1, 2023.
+The patent is being amortized over its economic useful life of 5 years using a straight-line method.
+On December 31, 2023, the company’s income statement showed a net income of $350,000.
+The company is ready to prepare its statement of cash flows for the year 2023.

 Required:

-- What is the use of amortization on patents to prepare the operating activities section of the statement of cash flows if indirect method is employed.
+- What is the use of amortization on patents in preparing the operating activities section of the statement of cash flows if an indirect method is used?

-- How should the cash flows occurring as a result of the acquisition of patents be reported in investing activities section?
+- How should the cash flows arising from the acquisition of patents be reported in the investing activities section?

 Solution:

-Cash of $500,000 was paid at the time of acquisition of patents.
-No cash payment is made when amortization is recorded.
+A cash payment of $500,000 was made at the time of the acquisition of patents.
+No cash occurs when amortization is recorded.
 Amortization on patents is a non-cash expense and must be added back to net operating income in the operating activities section.
 Its presentation is given below:

 *$500,000/5 years

-The cash paid to purchase patents is to be disclosed in investing activities section as follows:
+The cash paid to purchase patents is to be disclosed in the investing activities section as follows:

-The general format of investing activities section is illustrated below.
-It is just an illustration, not a complete list of all cash inflows and outflows resulting from investing activities of a company:
+The general format of the investing activities section is illustrated below.
+It is just an illustration, not a complete list of all cash inflows and outflows that may result from the investing activities of a company.

-The various cash flows resulting from investing activities of Big Brand company have been discussed in above examples.
-We can prepare complete format of the investing activities section of the company as follows:
+The cash flows resulting from the investing activities of Big Brand Company have been discussed in the above examples.
+We can now list them all together to prepare the investing activities section of the company as follows:

 Hello Javed,